aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/delete/_index.md

 weight: 20
 ---

-This REST API allows you to delete a drawing object from the document.
+This REST API deletes a `DrawingObject`.

 ## REST API